appclacks/cabourotte-website/content/exporters/riemann/_index.md

 The event will have several fields set:

 - host: The hostname of the machine where Cabourotte is running.
+- metric: the health check execution time in milliseconds.
 - service: The valie will be "cabourotte-healthcheck".
 - description: A summary of the healthcheck and a message explaining the healthcheck result.
 - time: The healthcheck execution timestamp.